SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-44.md

 - Until creating artifacts is nothing but CI-part.
 - Everytime refreshing and again clicking on build, instead we can download plugin called "Rebuilder"
 - Since catalogue is accepting connections from VPN, so we need to attach VPN SG to the agent instance.
+- How to call another pipeline from jenkins pipeline ? using "build job"